-Rudy de Waele is a futurist, innovation strategist, keynote speaker, content curator and author.
-He assists global brands, entrepreneurs and startups, companies and organisations with cutting edge open innovation strategy using new methodologies to re-invent and transform business.
+Rudy de Waele is a conscious business & life design strategist, futurist, humanist, keynote speaker, content curator and author.
+He assists global brands, entrepreneurs and startups, companies and organizations with cutting edge open innovation strategy using new methodologies to re-invent and transform business.

 His unparalleled experience, knowledge and insight, propels leaders to stay ahead of the curve.
 Rudy specialises in giving technology trend forecasts, analysis and ideas exchange on how to thrive in the new economy and how to design a conscious business and meaningful life.

-He has helped diverse global brands such as BMW, Coca-Cola, Google, IBM, Intel, Intesa Sanpaolo, Louis Vuitton, Mastercard, Microsoft, Orange, PayPal, Samsung, Telefonica, Vodafone and World Bank.
+Rudy has helped diverse global brands such as BMW, Cambridge University, Coca-Cola, Google, Ericsson, European Commission, IBM, Intel, Intesa Sanpaolo, Investcorp, Louis Vuitton, Mastercard, Microsoft, MTN, Orange, PayPal, Philippe Starck, Royal Bank of Canada, Russian Railways, Samsung, Telefonica, Vodafone and World Bank.

 His latest book shift 2020 – How Technology Will Impact Our Future delivers impactful insights into how future influences such as IoT, Genetics, Robotics and AI will have on our collective daily lives and includes foresights by some of the world’s leading technology experts.